Food and Drink to Help You Fight the Flu

 - Fast pulse

-Fluid intake for children is based on several factors, so contact your doctor for guidance.
-Loss of tears, lack of wet diapers and lack of energy are a red flag that children aren’t getting enough fluids.
+Fluid intake for children is based on several factors, so contact your child’s doctor for guidance.
+Loss of tears, lack of wet diapers and lack of energy are red flags children aren’t getting enough fluids.

 Food & Drink to Help With the Flu

-“For a few days, there is nothing wrong with just pushing fluids and not forcing food.
+“There’s nothing wrong with just pushing fluids and not forcing food for a few days.
 If you do want to eat, avoid greasy, fried foods, because foods higher in fat are harder to digest and can cause more nausea.
 You should also avoid processed foods high in sodium or sugars.
 Things that are easy to digest are best.
-Simple items like lean turkey or chicken in a simple sandwich, chicken soup, bananas, toast and non-flavored crackers are good.
-Ice pops of 100 percent fruit are good as well.
+Simple items, like lean turkey or chicken in a simple sandwich, chicken soup, bananas, toast and non-flavored crackers are good options.
+Ice pops made from 100% fruit are good as well.
 Not only for nutrition, but again, to help with fluid balance,” Dr. Hodge says.